ZeusLN/zeus-docs/docs/for-users/embedded-node/backup-and-recovery.md

 Another option is to use Sparrow Wallet (desktop), but are necessary some preparation steps.
 This method is also useful in case you want to extract the XPUB for your ZEUS LND node and you want to use it as watch only (deposit-only) in another app.
 Sparrow will display it in the wallet details.

-To import Zeus onchain ypriv / zpriv keys into Sparrow Wallet we have 2 options:
+To import the ZEUS on-chain ypriv / zpriv keys into Sparrow Wallet you have 2 options:

 PLEASE DO NOT SHARE THESE KEYS, THESE ARE FULL ACCESS TO YOUR NODE WALLET, KEEP THEM SAFE.

-**OPTION A** - directly from Zeus UI, go to Backup wallet - and click on the QR on top right corner.
+**OPTION A** - directly from the ZEUS UI, go to Backup wallet - and click on the QR on top right corner.
 It will take few moments to extract the ypriv/zpriv and will display it in full text format and QR code.
 Now you can import it into Sparrow and have full access to your onchain wallet.
-In Sparrow keep in mind to switch between segwit P2WPKH "bc1q" (<a href="https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki">BIP84</a>) and taproot addresses P2TR "bc1p" (<a href="https://github.com/bitcoin/bips/blob/master/bip-0086.mediawiki">BIP86</a>), depending which format you used previously in Zeus.
-Derivation path should be used m/86'/0'/0'
+In Sparrow keep in mind to switch between segwit P2WPKH "bc1q" (<a href="https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki">BIP84</a>) and taproot addresses P2TR "bc1p" (<a href="https://github.com/bitcoin/bips/blob/master/bip-0086.mediawiki">BIP86</a>), depending which format you used previously in ZEUS.

 **OPTION B** - Using Cryptography Toolkit by Guggero (LND dev):